anhinga/2020-notes/research-drafts/10-lines-thesis.md

 available for such a process (although, it's OK to assume that it is a static snapshot of a subset of Internet within a sandbox environment;
-of course, the question of whether an effective sandbox for such a situation is at all possible is a whole separate long story and long study).
+of course, the question of whether an effective sandbox for such a situation is at all possible is a whole separate long story, long discussion, and long study).

-Assume that this chunk, in particular, contains a fairly large subset of public github, of arxiv, and of wikipedia.
-The meditation exercise is, then, what these 10 lines of code might look like.
+Assume that this chunk of Internet, in particular, contains a fairly large subset of public github, of arxiv, and of wikipedia.
+The meditation exercise is, then, what these 10 lines of AI-generating code might look like.

 This is, obviously, a series of meditation exercises.
 Each particular exercise depends on your assumptions about the path by which you and/or